elastic/elastic-package/docs/howto/system_testing.md

 In this example, there are 3 events.
 Each event is `{"k":"v"}`.
 You may wish to use real-world examples for consistency with e.g. pipeline tests elsewhere in the test suite.

-The assertion is applied when `assert.events_count` is defined and `> 0`.
+The assertion is checked when `assert.event_count` is defined and `> 0`.
 It expects a message body comprised of a JSON string that includes an arbitrary top-level field whose value is an array.
 The system test will only pass when the number of elements in this array is equal to the configured value.

 #### Placeholders